sunfishcode/wasm-reference-manual/WebAssembly.md

  - Known sections are required to appear at most once, and those present are required to be ordered according to the order in the [enumeration of the Known Sections](#known-sections).
+ - Custom sections are required to start their payload with an [identifier] *name*.

-> The `magic_cookie` bytes begin with a NUL, indicating to generic tools that the ensuing contents are not generally "text", followed by the UTF-8 encoding of the string "asm".
+> The `magic_cookie` bytes begin with a NUL character, indicating to generic tools that the ensuing contents are not generally "text", followed by the UTF-8 encoding of the string "asm".

 > Some representations don't represent some of the known sections literally;
 they may be combined with other sections or implied by specialized syntax.